-The following shuriken belong to the Hira family of shuriken.
+The following shuriken belongs to the Hira family of shuriken.
 This means they are made from a flat piece of metal resembling what most people recognize as a traditional throwing star.
 This is mainly because they were typically constructed from round objects such as coins or washers.
 This is also one of the reasons that most ninja stars have a hole in the center of them.
-Of course, there are many varieties based off of the Hira design.
+Of course, there are many varieties based on the Hira design.

 The manji, or hooked style, shuriken refers to any shuriken in which the corners (typically four) are hooked outwards.
 These could not only help provide some additional grip to a shuriken, but also ensure a stronger, more vicious stick onto an enemy.
 These could also be sharpened to create a more severe cutting effect on the target.

-Happo shuriken are typified by having more of a solid center surrounded by several points.
+Happo shuriken is typified by having more of a solid center surrounded by several points.
 Some had small holes at the center but were still considered heavier than their various counterparts.

 The defining characteristic of a juji (or yajuji) shuriken is that the points are arrow-head shaped and designed to have that barbed-like effect of sticking in a target with removal being a very slow and painful process.

-Harigata shuriken are similar in many ways Bo shuriken but there are some subtle differences.
-Harigata typically resemble something closer to a needle.
+Harigata shuriken is similar in many ways to Bo shuriken but there are some subtle differences.
+Harigata typically resembles something closer to a needle.
 They are longer, more slender spikes of metal that sometimes taper towards the point.
 These also can be concealed easily and produce devastating effects on an unsuspecting target.